margaretmf/margaretmf.github.io/index.md

 I love the values that Thomas Jefferson and other founders shared in the Declaration of Independence and the active pursuit of Life, Liberty, and Happiness.

 I seek to learn something new every day to stay alive.
 I love how all humanity works together for good in small ways and big ways.
 I am grateful to "push the boundary of what's possible - always in the name of the greater good."
+I also love to cultivate latent talents and play around like little kids and amateurs.

 I am developing expertise in **photography**, **sketching**, **writing**, **ethnographic interviewing**, **computer programming**, and **understanding the Bible spiritually**.
 I also love learning about **requirements specification for product development**, **visual arts, drawing, and painting**, **music**, and **math, science, English, and arts education**.
 I love helping people as well as living spontaneously and orderly.